aditya9729/2020-msia423-gudal-gamexplorer/README.md

-# GameExplorer - A Video Game Recommender
+# The GamExplorer - A Video Game Recommender

 Created by - Aditya Gudal